LWSS/Cartographer/README.md

 * Kernel headers for your current kernel.
 * elfutils development package ( "elfutils-libelf-devel" for redhat, "libelf-dev" for ubuntu )
 * Development Essentials ( make, gcc, etc. )

 ## Build Instructions
 *  After installing kernel headers, you should just be able to use the makefile.
 * `make` in the cartographer directory.

+## AUR Installation
+* You can install Cartographer by using the AUR helper of your choice and the package [cartographer-git](https://aur.archlinux.org/packages/cartographer-git/)
+* Load the module by using `sudo modprobe cartographer`

 ## How to Use
 You can see all the output Cartographer makes in the kernel log with `dmesg --follow` or if you don't have dmesg, `tail -f` the appropriate log in /var/log